 Other ways to prevent and reduce muscle soreness include static stretches, held for up to 30 seconds, and foam rolling.
 These will help to ease and release muscle tension.

 What we eat can influence how our bodies respond to exercise, so is it possible to avoid soreness with a post-workout feast?
 Emily recommends when training for an hour or more you should eat a snack after exercise that includes carbohydrates as this will replenish lost glycogen stores as well as protein that helps to repair your damaged muscle fibres.

 Although nutrition helps to fuel exercise and optimise our recovery, it isn’t always enough to meet the high demands of training.
 For this reason, Emily recommends supplementation.

-She says “One of the supplements I recommend is magnesium, applied through the skin.
+“One of the supplements I recommend is magnesium, applied through the skin.
 This mineral is lost when we sweat and it plays a vital role in our body’s ability to produce Adenosine Triphosphate (ATP) which we need for energy.
 An insufficient amount of cellular magnesium may result in a build-up of lactic acid.
 Ultimately leaving our bodies susceptible to muscle tiredness and soreness.”

 Studies have shown that supplementing magnesium transdermally (through the skin), in products such as a magnesium oil, is an effective way to absorb this mineral.